saeidp/gen-ai/agentcore/bedrock-agentcore-samples/Readme.md

 # start in this order

+## agentcore-tutorial
+An overview of agent deployment to agentcore using starter kit and use of memory Code interpreter did not work properly

 ## agent-response
 simple agent created locally and in agentcore.
 Tested using starter kit and boto3